 Can you see alligators along Alligator Alley?

 Yes, visitors traveling along Alligator Alley in Florida have a good chance of seeing alligators in the area.
-The highway is named after the alligators that can often be seen in the surrounding wetlands and is located within the greater Everglades ecosystem, which is known for its diverse and abundant wildlife.
+The highway is named after the alligators that can often be seen in the surrounding wetlands.
+It is located within the greater Everglades ecosystem, known for its diverse and abundant wildlife.

 Is Alligator Alley safe to travel?

-Yes, Alligator Alley is generally considered safe to travel, but as with any highway or travel destination, visitors should take precautions to ensure their safety.
+Yes, Alligator Alley is generally considered safe to travel, but as with any highway or travel destination, you should take precautions to ensure their safety.